beejjorgensen/cs344_curriculum/week07/quiz-7.md

 ---

 The page table maps:

-A virtual page number to a physical frame number
+A virtual page number to a physical frame number.

-A virtual address to a physical frame number
+A virtual address to a physical frame number.

-A physical frame number to a physical page number
+A physical frame number to a physical page number.

-A physical address to a virtual frame number
+A physical address to a virtual frame number.

 ---

-To compute the physical frame offset from the virtual memory offset
+To compute the physical frame offset from the virtual memory offset:

 Use the virtual memory offset as-is.